Can AR Embedded Visualizations Foster Appropriate Reliance on AI in Spatial Decision-Making? A Comparative Study of AR X-Ray vs. 2D Minimap: Results

-The visualizations impacted participants' trusted and relied on AI.
+The visualizations also impacted participants' subjective trust on AI.

-\para{\map: Make Own Choice First, Then Consult AI.} In the \map conditions, most participants (22 out of 32) preferred first to form their own judgment and then cross-check against the AI suggestion (e.g., \quot{I use it just to double-check my decision}, P22).
+\para{\map: Make Own Choice First, Then Consult AI.} In the \map conditions, most participants (22 out of 32) preferred first to form their own judgment and then cross-check against the AI suggestion, \carton{for instance,} \quot{I use it just to double-check my decision} (P22).
 Participants reported feeling more confident in their own judgment when using the \map visualization because it presented the information required to make informed choices.
 They typically consulted the AI in cases of uncertainty or indecision: \quot{If I felt stuck between two locations, I would check the AI to break the tie} (P20).

-\para{\AR: AI as a Starting Anchor.} Participants expressed greater trust and reliance on AI suggestions in the \AR conditions, frequently using the AI suggestion as an initial reference or anchor for their decisions.
-Several participants (e.g., P6, P11) mentioned that AI suggestions helped narrow the decision space and enabled quicker comparisons.
-Participants provided several reasons for trusting AI more with \AR: \begin{itemize}[noitemsep] \item \textbf{Perceptual and navigation challenges.} Participants found distance estimation (e.g., P2), queue length assessment (e.g., P4, P5), and locating navigation paths more effortful in AR (e.g., P12).
-Thus, AI suggestions offered a useful cognitive shortcut, aligning with findings from prior research on cognitive load and decision-making~\cite{2021BansalDoesTheWholeExceedItsParts}.
+\para{\AR: AI as a Starting Anchor.} Participants expressed greater trust in AI suggestions in the \AR conditions, frequently using the AI suggestion as an initial reference or anchor for their decisions.
+This subjective feedback may help explain the observed over-reliance.
+Several participants \carton{such as} P6 and P11 mentioned that AI helped narrow the decision space and enabled quicker comparisons.
+Participants provided several reasons for trusting AI more with \AR: \begin{itemize}[noitemsep] \item \textbf{Perceptual and Navigation Challenges.} Participants found distance estimation (P2), queue length assessment (P4, P5), and locating navigation paths (P12) more effortful in AR.
+Thus, AI suggestions offered a useful cognitive shortcut, aligning with findings from prior research on AI-aided decision-making~\cite{2021BansalDoesTheWholeExceedItsParts}.